Liposuction in Reading PA

 What to Expect from Your Liposuction Procedure

-Liposuction is an outpatient procedure, performed in our AAAASF accredited surgical suite.
-For your safety and comfort, you will receive general or sedation anesthesia with a board-certified, M.D. anesthesiologist.
+Liposuction is an outpatient procedure, performed in our accredited, on-site surgical suite.
+For your safety and comfort, you will receive general or sedation anesthesia with a qualified anesthesia provider.
 Your surgeon will make a tiny incision in the area to be treated, inserting a wand that melts the fat, and following up with a second wand that loosens and suctions the fat.
 Before your liposuction procedure, you must stay away from products that contain epinephrine-like drugs, including cold medications.
 The doctors will provide you with complete pre-operative instructions at your personal consultation.

 Initial discomfort is controlled with oral medication.
 When general anesthesia is employed, patients normally require one to three hours of observation afterwards, before being discharged to go home.
 Compression garments or taping are advised for about four to six weeks, to reduce swelling.
 Full recovery from swelling and bruising takes a few weeks.